apache/pekko/docs/src/main/paradox/scheduler.md

 (functions or Runnable).
 You will get a @apidoc[Cancellable] back that you can call
 @scala[@scaladoc[cancel](pekko.actor.Cancellable#cancel():Boolean)]@java[@javadoc[cancel()](pekko.actor.Cancellable#cancel())] on to cancel the execution of the scheduled operation.

-When scheduling periodic or single messages in an actor to itself it is recommended to use the @ref:[Actor Timers](actors.md#actors-timers) instead of using the @apidoc[actor.Scheduler] directly.
+When scheduling periodic or single messages in an actor to itself, it is recommended to use the @ref:[Actor Timers](actors.md#actors-timers) instead of using the @apidoc[actor.Scheduler] directly.